Majoring in ICPS

 Sometimes it does make more sense to choose a regular major rather than ICPS; students find they can do everything they want to do by pursuing a regular program in sociology, political science, economics or history.
 It is important early on to picture the different possibilities available in your final two years at Reed and decide what is best for you.
 By choosing a traditional major, you will have regular supervision.
 You will also be required to take a broad range of courses in a particular discipline.
 By electing to be an ICPS major, you potentially sacrifice breadth in a particular discipline for more depth in departments outside your major.
 This often means that your path through your home department major will be constricted, with fewer course choices in that major.
 It also means a greater burden falls to you to synthesize the variety of courses you plan to take outside your department.
 And whereas students writing a thesis in a department can take a lot for granted in terms of literature and problems, ICPS students need to think about how and why their thesis is interdisciplinary.

-Your petition must be submitted to the ICPS Committee no later than the first semester of your junior year (typically the semester immediately preceding the semester in which you would attempt the junior qualifying examination) prior to the Committee's deadline for considering new proposals.
-However, you may petition earlier if you feel ready.
-Members of the Committee may then interview you briefly to clarify your goals and the means you have chosen to achieve them.
+Your application must be submitted to the ICPS Committee no later than the first semester of your junior year prior to the Committee's deadline for considering new proposals.
+Students are strongly encouraged to meet the twelfth-week second-semester sophomore application deadline.
 Acceptance is not automatic.
 The Committee may feel that your goals might be better served through a regular major and may strongly advise you to pursue that course of action.
 This point reinforces the importance of carefully thinking through your proposal.